Home > United States > New York City > The École

 Teaching approach of the school

 Artfully blending the curriculum requirements and pedagogical approaches of the French and American systems, native-speaking faculty creates rich academic environments for a diverse, international student body.
-From Maternelle through Middle School, students at The École are guided through the core language arts, social studies, math, and sciences content, as well as character and cultural enrichment, in both French and English, for all subjects.
-In our intimate classroom settings, or out in New York City’s many artistic and historical institutions, using traditional and technology-based techniques, teachers aspire to provide individual and group bilingual learning opportunities that engage, challenge, inspire—and illuminate.
+From Maternelle through Middle School, students at The École are guided through the core language arts, social studies, math, and science content, as well as character and cultural enrichment in both French and English for all subjects.
+In our intimate classroom settings or out in New York City’s many artistic and historical institutions, using traditional and technology-based techniques, our teachers provide individual and group bilingual learning opportunities that engage, challenge, inspire—and illuminate.

 Do you know The École?